You booked the flight. Planned the route. Packed your bags.

 Overall, the American Express Platinum card is an exclusive, luxury credit card, but its travel insurance is disappointing.

-Wells Fargo Propel – If you are on a budget and you are searching for a travel credit card, the Wells Fargo Propel credit card is a solid option.
+If you are on a budget and you are searching for a travel credit card, the Wells Fargo Propel credit card is a solid option.
 It is one of the only travel credit cards to have a $0 annual fee.
 You also receive 20,000 points ($200 value) if you spend $1,000 within the first 3 months of opening the credit card.
 With this offer, there’s no better excuse to book all of your travel for the year.
 Wells Fargo also teamed up with American Express to release this credit card so you’ll receive many perks and benefits of an Amex card including no foreign transaction fees.
 This is a major perk since transaction fees can slowly eat up your travel budget and force you to come home earlier.

 Benefits and perks aside, the Propel card offers standout travel insurance for a fraction of the cost of other travel credit cards.
 Much like the Chase Sapphire Card, Propel offers emergency assistance.
 Propel goes a step further by offering assistance on where to find passport, visa, immunization requirements, referrals for interpreters, urgent message relays to families and friends, and interestingly enough, cash bail out if needed.
-Through Propel you can access 24/7 roadside assistance, which can be used abroad.
+Through Propel you can access 24/7 roadside assistance, which you can use abroad.
 Most importantly, the card has travel accident insurance built in.
 You will be covered up to $150,000 for loss of sight, speech, or hearing to name a few.
 Of course, to be covered you will need to book the travel on the Propel card.

 Wells Fargo’s Propel credit card offers incredible value.
 With no annual fee and a myriad of benefits, this card truly is a hidden gem.
 We would highly recommend the Propel card for any traveler on a budget that wants to feel covered for any travel emergency.